gdamjan/client-cert-nginx-node/README.md

 # TLS Client Certificates in node

 A nodejs example of client-server https, using client certificates.
-The node server is behind nginx. nginx already requires a client certificate and a valid one.
+The node server is behind nginx.

+**NOTE** nginx itself requires and verifies the client certificate.

 (as a bonus, there's also the `recreateUrl` function for express behind proxies)